SBCNY/Molecular-Biology-of-the-Cell/Update_history.md

 -	(We also changed the network parameter organization, so that parameters related to node sizes will not be read from saved parameter settings generated with previous versions of the application.)
 -	The dataset order of pie charts (starting at 3h) will now follow the 'Dataset order #' that can be changed using the menu 'Organize Data'.
 -	The saved input data file in the results folder 'Input_data' will now also contain the column 'Dataset order #', allowing re-import of the numbers using the functionalities of the 'Read data' menu under selection of the 'MBCO'-column names.
 -	Since both Windows and Linux (via Mono) can open the same version, we removed the folder "MBCO_linux_application".
-Simply execute Mono on the exe-file within the 'MBCO_windows_applicaiton' folder.
+Simply execute Mono on the exe-file within the 'MBCO_windows_application' folder.

 December 26, 2023
 - Updates in bardiagram figures and text boxes